On the Complexity of CSP-based Ideal Membership Problems: Introduction

 In this paper we expand on \cite{Mastrolilli19} and \cite{Bharathi-Dual-Disc,Bharathi-Minority} in several ways.
 We consider $\IMP(\Gm)$ for languages $\Gm$ over arbitrary finite set and attempt to obtain general results about such problems.
 However, we mainly focus on a slightly different problem than Problem~\ref{prob:Mastrolilli}.

 \begin{problem} For which constraint languages $\Gm$ the problem $\IMP(\Gm)$ [or $\IMP_d(\Gm)$] can be solved in polynomial time? \end{problem}

 Note that answering whether $f_0$ belongs to a certain ideal does not necessarily mean finding an ideal membership proof of that.
-However, we will argue that in many applications this is the problem we need to solve and therefore our results apply.
+However, we will argue that, firstly, in many applications this is the problem we need to solve and therefore our results apply.
+Secondly, in Section~\ref{sec:ximp-truncated} we will show that in the majority of cases if the existence of an ideal membership proof can be efficiently decided, such a proof can also be efficiently found.

 \paragraph{Expanding the constraint language.} Firstly, in Section~\ref{sec:IMPs} we study reductions between IMP's when the language $\Gm$ is enlarged in certain ways.
 Let $\Gm$ be a constraint language over a set $D$.
 By $\Gm^*$ we denote $\Gm$ with added \emph{constant} relations, that is, relations of the form $\{(a)\}$, $a\in D$.
 Imposing such a constraint on a variable $x$ essentially fixes the allowed values of $x$ to be $a$.
 First, we prove that adding constant relations does not change the complexity of the IMP.